icanfast/wishuponablock/README.md

 ## Why to play

-This iteration is meant to gather data on typical games of Tetris (not t-spinning/PC/PvP/comboing for now, just striding like in classic Tetris, cheese is ok, mistakes are welcome).
+This iteration is meant to **gather data** on typical games of Tetris.
+Not t-spinning/PC/PvP/comboing for now, just striding like in classic Tetris.
+Cheese is ok, mistakes are welcome.
 Your games will be saved in the snapshots directory.
 After playing a few games please zip the snapshots directory and send it to me.
-It's going to be very useful to me, thanks!
+It's going to be very useful to the project, thanks!

 nikitin.maxim.94@gmail.com - mail